dannykennedy/graphsby/_items/topic_lucid_dreaming.md

 layout: page
 handle: topic~lucid-dreaming
 name: "Articles about Lucid Dreaming"
+shortName: "Lucid Dreaming"
 tags:
 type: topic
 urlSlug: topic~lucid-dreaming
 coverImg: cover-lucid-dreaming.jpg
 ---

-This page gathers together all the areticles about lucid dreaming that have appeared in the Dream Network Journal over the years.
+This page gathers together all the articles about lucid dreaming that have appeared in the Dream Network Journal over the years.